 New devices or change of specification

-Send any requests for new devices or changes of specification for printers to the IT Service Desk.
+Send any requests for new devices or changes of specification for printers to the Support Desk.

 Departments can subsidise student printing

 Buy of a specific number of credits for each nominated student, and provide IT Service Desk a spreadsheet listing the nominated students

 Apply for bulk credits for your students

 Nominate specific groups of students; you are charged back at the standard student rate (quarterly charged as per staff printing).

 All print jobs sent to "print copy scan" printers require releasing at the device using either your KentONE card or IT logon.
 If a printer error occurs while a job is printing, the job is cancelled and will not resume when the error is cleared.
 The print job will have to be re-sent.

 Please report any faults to Apogee.
 Their contact details are on a sticker on each device: telephone 0345 3009955, or email firstname.lastname@example.org